Design using Passive House principles

 For more information about working with Lovell Chen on a project using Passive House principles, contact:

 or Anne-Marie Treweeke

 TEL +61 (0)3 9667 0800

-Lovell Chen Principal Milica Tumbas is a certified Passive House designer and consultant.
+Lovell Chen Principal Milica Tumbas and Senior Associate Tina Tam are certified Passive House designers and consultants.